Kushagra614/CurrencyCalculator/README.md

 **Note:**

 * The currency conversion rates used in this program are for illustrative purposes only and may not reflect real-time exchange rates.

-**Further Enhancements (Optional):**

-* Implement functions to update currency exchange rates based on external sources (e.g., APIs).
-* Add support for additional currencies.
-* Improve error handling for invalid user input.
-* Create a more visually appealing user interface using libraries like ncurses or a graphical toolkit.

-I hope this README provides a comprehensive overview of your currency converter!